ggerganov/hnreplies/README.md

 In some cases this can cause a user to miss a reply in a discussion in which they had participated recently.
 Some users consider this to be a feature rather than a deficiency.
 In any case, this is a simple attempt to offer such functionality in the form of a 3rd party service.

-The HNReplies service tracks all comments that happen on HN in realtime by querying the official [HN API](https://github.com/HackerNews/API) and grouping the comments by their parent user.
+The HNReplies service tracks all comments posted on HN in realtime by querying the official [HN API](https://github.com/HackerNews/API).
+The comments are then grouped by their parent's username by storing them as files in respective directories on the disk.
 The collected data can then be used to efficiently query for the latest replies to a certain user.

 The service is very basic and can be easily self-hosted on a low-end machine.
 It depends only on [curl](https://curl.se).

-Although I implemented this mostly for educational purposes, maybe I it can potentially find some useful applications.
+Although I implemented this mostly for educational purposes, maybe it can potentially find some useful applications.
 For example, you can write a script that sends an e-mail notification every time someone responds to you on HN.
 All it takes is to query the HNReplies service with your username every ~5 minutes and check for new replies.